uperl/Dist-Zilla-Plugin-MathInt64/README.md

 and `uint64_t` in your XS code.
 (You can turn this off by setting typemap = 0).

+This plugin will also declare [Math::Int64](https://metacpan.org/pod/Math::Int64) as a prerequisite for your distribution.

 One thing this plugin does NOT do is, it doesn't tell either [Module::Build](https://metacpan.org/pod/Module::Build) or [ExtUtils::MakeMaker](https://metacpan.org/pod/ExtUtils::MakeMaker) where to find the C and XS sources.
 One way of doing this would be to create